Elsinore Sewing Club: The Øresund Bridge

 The Øresund is a strait which connects the town of Elsinore (Helsingør) in Denmark, to Helsingborg in Sweden.
-The strait is now renowned because of the events which occurred in World War II when the Elsinore Sewing Club initiated the transportation of thousands of Danish Jews over this straight to safety by boats.
+The strait is now renowned because of the events which occurred in World War II when the Elsinore Sewing Club initiated the transportation of thousands of Danish Jews over this strait to safety by boats.
 Denmark and Sweden began the planning for a construction of a fixed link which would connect the two regions in March 1991.
 The bridge was later constructed and opened to the public in June 2000, and is now referred to as the Øresund Bridge.

 Danish Resistance Movement

-The Danish Resistance Movement formed because many Danes, mainly soldiers and sailors, were unhappy with their government’s cooperation in the fight against Germany in World War II.
+The Danish Resistance Movement formed because many Danes, mainly soldiers and sailors, were unhappy with their government's cooperation in the fight against Germany in World War II.
 They took it amongst themselves and decided that if their leaders would not fight the operation, they would.

 One of the most effective methods which the Danes used during the Holocaust in World War II was the formation of resistance and underground groups.
-The entire nation joined together in order to help the Danish Jews who had been persecuted.
+The entire nation joined in order to help the Danish Jews who had been persecuted.
 Prior the German invasion on Denmark in 1943, the number of people involved in resistance movements were small, however this quickly changed.
 By October 1943, thousands of people joined the groups and thousands of others cooperated with them.
 By the time the war had ended, there were 56,000 members of the Danish Underground.

 In the smuggling of the Jews, the Danish Resistance Movement, including the Elsinore Sewing Club, recruited fishermen and anyone willing to help transport Jews to the shores of Helsingborg in Sweden.

 The Museum of Danish Resistance

 The Museum of Danish Resistance documents the resistance movement during the German takeover of Denmark during World War II between 1940 and 1945.
 It contains many collections of objects, photos and records which document the resistance movement.
-It is located in Kastellet, Denmark, and is open to anyone who is interested in Denmark’s history during World War II.
+It is located in Kastellet, Denmark, and is open to anyone who is interested in Denmark's history during World War II.
 The part of the National Museum of Denmark and is one of many museums located across Denmark which all recount different aspects of Danish history and all serve their own purpose.
 The National Museum of Denmark is the largest museum of cultural history, but other museums in the group include Kronborg Castle, Christiansborg Palace, Danish War Museum, and many more.

 The Museum of Danish Resistance is closed due to a fire which occurred on 28 April 2013.
 The damage resulted in the building being demolished, however all artefacts and museum objects were saved.
 A new exhibition has been built in place of the old museum, however, has not yet opened, due to restrictions in place as a result of the COVID-19 pandemic.